specklesystems/speckle-docs/user/teklastructures.md

 To install the Tekla Structures Connector and add your Speckle account, proceed by following the instructions in [Speckle Manager](/user/manager).

-Once installed, you can find the Tekla Structures connector in the Application and Components tabs :
+Once installed, you can find the Tekla Structures Connector in the Application and Components tabs :

 ![ToolBar](./img-teklastructures/toolbar.png)